 But Storey said that there are opportunities within the Mariner group to cross sell among the various groups of customers and produce even more revenue.

 “You go harder, faster,” he said when asked how he responds to leading a sales group that’s already performing well.
 “There’s a lot more value we have to offer existing clients, and new.
 We are now positioned for larger, more transformational deals in our chosen marketplace.”

 To understand the current vision in Mariner’s executive suite, it helps to understand the company’s four pillars.
 The company began early in the century when veterans of iMagicTV, which provided software for video services, launched a new company to improve the delivery of videos online and alert providers of any problems with video delivery.
 That business, known as xVu, is the core of Mariner’s business.

-The other three pillars are: Shift Energy; Mariner Innovations, which provides tech support to clients; and East Valley Ventures, the loosely held portfolio of 24 startup investments, held by Mariner itself and/or members of its network.
+The other three pillars are: Shift Energy; Mariner Innovations, which provides advisory and professional services and project delivery; and East Valley Ventures, the loosely held portfolio of 24 startup investments, held by Mariner itself and/or members of its network.